venusgalstar/Eth-Transaction-Track/README.md

 ### ERC20 transfer & swap indexer

-`sync-transfer.py` is a script which makes erc20 transfer transaction logging `sync-swap.py` is a script which makes erc20 swap transaction logging `sync-pls.py` is a script which makes PLS transfer transaction logging
+`evn.py` is a script which contains environment and common variables for all scripts `sync-transfer.py` is a script which makes erc20 transfer transaction logging `sync-swap.py` is a script which makes erc20 swap transaction logging `sync-pls.py` is a script which makes PLS transfer transaction logging